materialsproject/fireworks/docs/index.rst

 * Storage and management of workflows through MongoDB, a noSQL datastore that is flexible and easy to use.

-* A clean and powerful Python API for defining, submitting, running, and maintaining workflows.
+* A clean and powerful Python API for defining, running, and maintaining workflows.

 * Ability to distribute calculations over multiple worker nodes, each of which might use different a queueing system and process a different type of calculation.